KyLoc20/twitter-shadow/README.md

 # Twitter-Shadow

-This is an exercise for React&Typescript by building a very simple Twitter.
+This is an exercise for _React_ & _Typescript_ by building a very simple Twitter.

 There is no backend involved and all the data is stored locally.